mr-jestin-roy/MERN-CRUD-web-app/README.md

-# MOvie Reviewer Web App
+# Movie Reviewer Web App
 A Full Stack MERN app with CRUD operations for theatres where users can write reviews for movies that are available and admin can add a movie to the list and much more.

 <h2>Installation </h2>